Collection of Information

 Links to Other Web Sites

 Our website does contain links to affiliates and other websites.
-Clerk Data Limited Liability Company does not claim nor accept responsibility for any privacy policies, practices, and privacy statements websites.
+Clerk Data Limited Liability Company does not claim or accept responsibility for any privacy policies, practices, or statements on websites.
 Therefore, we encourage all users and visitors to be aware when they leave our website and read every website's privacy statements that collect personally identifiable information.
 The Privacy mentioned above Policy Agreement applies only and solely to the information collected by our website.

 Acceptance of Terms